brianglass/anastasis/files/first_hour.md

 But on Saturday, say this:

-As natureÂ’s first-fruits, O Lord, the whole world offers you, who planted creation, the god-bearing Martyrs; at their intercessions keep your Church in profound peace, through the Mother of God, O most merciful. ****
+As nature’s first-fruits, O Lord, the whole world offers you, who planted creation, the god-bearing Martyrs; at their intercessions keep your Church in profound peace, through the Mother of God, O most merciful. ****

 In the 4th week of Lent we say the Kontakion of the Cross.